-Many cases of spine injury can be remedied by conservative treatments such as therapy and chiropractic.
+Many spinal cord injuries can be remedied by conservative treatments, such as therapy and chiropractic care.
 However, other spine injuries can be so severe that they require surgical procedures.
-Spinal fusion is one such surgery, and many consider it a last-ditch option.
+Spinal fusion is one such surgery, and many consider it a “last-ditch” option.

 Spinal fusion permanently “welds” or connects certain bones that make up the human spine.
 This is done to improve the spine’s stability, correct a deformity, or reduce back pain.
-It is a major invasive procedure, costing tens of thousands of dollars and typically requiring some amount of rehabilitation afterwards.
-Because of this, patients who undergo this surgery are saddled with financial – and even emotional – burdens.
+It is a major invasive procedure, costing tens of thousands of dollars and typically requiring rehabilitation afterward.
+Because of this, patients who undergo this surgery are often saddled with financial – and even emotional – burdens.

 How Spinal Fusion Is Done

-The human spine is composed of small bones called the spinal vertebra, which are stacked to form the spinal column.
-With spinal fusion, two or more vertebra are permanently connected or “welded”, eliminating motion between them.
+The human spine is composed of small bones which are stacked to form the spinal column.
+With spinal fusion, two or more vertebrae are permanently connected or “welded,” eliminating motion between them.

 The bone that is inserted can come from a bone bank, or it could be a graft – a piece of bone taken from another part of the patient’s body.
 Bone grafts are usually taken from the pelvis or hip bone.
 If a graft is needed for spinal fusion, it requires a different surgical operation to make an incision for the bone graft.